MicroBros/MicroBros/Docs/DevelopmentEnvironment.md

 - `ms-vscode.cmake-tools` (VSCode CMake integration)
 - `twxs.cmake` (CMake syntax highlighting)
 - `vadimcn.vscode-lldb` (Natibe debugger using LLDB from LLVM)
+- `marus25.cortex-debug` (Automatic setup of PyOCD for upload and debugging)

 ## Flashing firmware
 Using pyocd one can flash the firmware to the micro:bit v2.
+The Firmware can be built as the Firmware target under the Firmware CMake preset

 If you are missing pyocd, it can be installed (after installing Python 3) by:
 ```